Kasey McCravey

 Kasey McCravey (born March 1, 1994) is an American rugby player.
 She debuted for the at the 2019 Sydney Sevens.

 McCravey began playing rugby after attending West Point, where she played softball.

 Personal life

-McCravey attended Desert Mountain High School and graduated in 2012.
+McCravey attended Desert Mountain High School in Scottsdale, Arizona; she graduated in 2012.
 At West Point, she majored in Kinesiology.
-She is currently a Captain in the US Army and participates in the Army's World Class Athlete Program (WCAP).
+She is currently a Captain in the US Army and participates in the Army's World Class Athlete Program.